Our Program and Approach

 Each KU centre is unique.
 The best outcomes for children are created within relationships and interactions between children and staff, and children and their families, not within four walls.
 We work hard to create beautiful, interesting, homelike learning environments for children - whatever our setting.

-Honeybee is a state of the art centre established in January 2015, specifically designed to meet the needs of Commonwealth Bank families.
+Honeybee is a state of the art centre established in January 2015.
 The centre is situated in a co-corporate building, however as soon as you walk through the doors there is a lovely calm feel with natural light shining through the windows of every room.
 There are five rooms to cater for 79 children per day and one large playground that boasts a hill for rolling, lots of room for running and a beautiful outlook onto Darling Harbour.
 The centre also offers a drop off parking facility.

 Honeybee has developed a culture and feeling that really strives to be a home away from home.
 Many people comment on the relaxed feeling, the dedicated team and lots of happy children.
 The team work hard to ensure that each individual child’s needs are taken care of and that each child feels a sense of security and support around them.
 When children feel secure, they are more open to learning and therefore each relationship is important to us.